Rosevandergiessen/get-home-safe/README.md

 # get home safe
-Safety app created with live location and tracking function, messaging/chatroom, and Twilio gem for instant SMS messaging when HELP button pressed.
+Safety app created with live location and tracking function, messaging/chatroom, and Twilio gem for instant SMS messaging to all friends when HELP button pressed.

 Developed with Ruby on Rails.